 For example, say your eFund earns both capital gains and dividends within a tax year.
 By entering the K-1 data on your 1040 tax return you will be reporting dividends on your Schedule B and any capital gains will be reported on Schedule D.

 This is a U.S. tax form reported to individuals who receive income from dividends.
 Information on this form is required to be reported on your individual income taxes for that year.
-Fundrise eREITs will report any dividends earned on a Form 1099-DIV.
+Fundrise eREITs will report any dividends earned on Form 1099-DIV.

 Fundrise dividends are taxed as ordinary income and do not qualify for the lower qualified dividends tax rate.
 For most REITs or companies to meet the requirements for qualified dividend status they must pay tax at the company level, which Fundrise REITs do not.